brandlewco/jesserieser-hugo-cc/content/collections/vanishing-folklore.md

 collection_meta: Hypnosis
 collection_meta_2: 2012 - 2024
 collection_description: >-
-  This long-term works in progress are the transmissions of a citizen who seems comfortable sitting with the knowledge that he is as excited by his home as he is alarmed by it.
+  By definition, hypnosis is the induction of a state of consciousness in which a person loses the power of voluntary action and is highly responsive to suggestion or direction.
 collection_description_alignment: center
 slug: folklore
 collection_blocks: